arangodb/arangodb/README_maintainers.md

 Attributes:
   - name - the name of the parameter
   - type - the swaggertype of the parameter
-  - required/optional - whether the user can ommit this parameter
+  - required/optional - whether the user can omit this parameter
   - subtype / format (can be empty)
     - subtype: if type is object or array, this references the enclosed variables. can be either a swaggertype, or a *RESTRUCT*